nuxencs/MAL-Public-List-Designs/README.md

-# nuxen's Public List Designs for MyAnimeList
+# nuxen's Public List of Stylesheets

 ## Info

-This is a collection of MyAnimeList List Designs put together by me.
+This is a collection of stylesheets for various sites and purposes put together by me.